Aluriak/bubble-tools/README.md

     python3 -m bubbletools js path/to/bubble/file path/to/output/dir

 Convert given bubble file in a fully working website using cytoscape.js to render the graph.
-The optional `--run` flag can be used to run the default web browser on the generated website.
+The optional `--render` flag can be used to run the default web browser on the generated website.
 See Makefile recipe `js` for a usage example.

 A website is a collection of files (css, js, html), with only one of them (`js/graph.js`)